 It is critical that your Transfer Course Planning Form (TCP Form) accurately reflects the classes you are taking abroad.
-Only classes listed on that form are approved to transfer back as Kent class equivalents.
-If you decide to take a class that is not listed on that form, you must request approval for the class while abroad; do not wait until after you return!
-Class approvals can be done electronically via email.
+Only courses listed on your TCP Form are approved to transfer back as Kent State course equivalents.
+If you decide to take a course that is not listed on that form, you must request approval for the course while abroad; do not wait until after you return!
+Course approvals can be done via email.

-If you are receiving and using federal financial, it is also important that you stay enrolled as a full time student.
-You must be enrolled in minimum of the equivalent of the following credit hours:
+If you are receiving and using federal financial aid, it is important that you stay enrolled as a full-time student.
+To be considered a full-time student, you must be enrolled in at least the equivalent number of credit hours for the following:

-Keep in mind that you are going to be living and studying in a new culture which also means you will also be in a new academic culture.
-The grading system may be vastly different than what you are used to, for example, a 65 is a good grade in the UK.
-Classwork may also be different.
+Keep in mind that you are going to be living and studying in a new culture which also means you will be in a new academic culture.
+The grading system may be vastly different from what you are used to.
+For example, a 65 is considered as a good grade in the United Kingdom.
+Coursework may also be different.
 Many other educational systems focus more on lectures and less on group discussion and group participation.
 You may find that your entire grade is based on one final exam.